cartermeyer109/Epidemic-Environment-Simulation/README.md

 except for 1 human from each age class.
 Humans may move each day and the infecttion will spread based on age/distance from the infected/if the virus was previosuly had.

-Uninfetced: Can't spread the virus, suseptibilty to obtaining virus depends on if it was previously had
+Uninfected: Can't spread the virus, suseptibilty to obtaining virus depends on if it was previously had

 Incubation: The time between virus contact and symptoms.
 Capable of spreading the virus, can only turn symptomatic/asymptomatic